-Both the value for $H$ computed in \eqref{eq:minhnumeric} and the evaluation of function \eqref{eq:function} are affected by rounding error, therefore there is no guarantee that choosing $H=\bar{H}$ conditions $\eqref{eq:cond2}$ are satisfied.
-Should they not be, a larger value of $H$ is needed.
+Both the value $\bar{H}$ computed in \eqref{eq:minhnumeric} and the evaluation of function \eqref{eq:function} are affected by rounding errors, therefore there is no guarantee that by choosing $H=\nextfloat{\bar{H}}$ condition $\eqref{eq:cond2}$ is satisfied.
+Should it not be, a larger value of $H$ is needed.

 As discussed in section \ref{sec:constructf}, it is desirable for $H$ to be as small as possible.
 That poses the difficult question of \textit{how much larger should $H$ be?} There is no obvious answer and in the sequel a feasible value of $H$ is computed numerically, by increasing $H$ in small amounts in a trial and error iterative process.
-In brief, after a value for $H$ is chosen, the following two steps happen in a loop: condition $\eqref{eq:cond3}$ is tested for all $i$ and, if it does not hold, $H$ is progressively increased according with some growth strategy.
+In brief, after a value for $H$ is chosen, the following two steps happen in a loop: condition $\eqref{eq:cond2}$ is tested for all $i$ and, if it does not hold, $H$ is progressively increased according with some growth strategy.